heikalhup/HR_Performance_Dashboard.pbix/README.md

 - `مشروع 1.pbix`: The main Power BI dashboard file.
 - `Data/`: Contains the underlying Excel dataset used for the reports.
 - `Images/`: Contains preview screenshots of the dashboard.

+---

+## 🚀 How to Use
+1. Clone or download this repository to your local machine.
+2. Open the `مشروع 1.pbix` file using **Power BI Desktop**.
+3. If prompted, update the data source path to point to the Excel file inside your local `Data/` folder.